kyang5/coursedescriptions/source/courses/comp395.rst

+.. header:: COMP 395: Professional Development & Career Growth in CS/IT
+.. footer:: COMP 395: Professional Development & Career Growth in CS/IT

 .. index::
     Professional Development & Career Growth in CS/IT Development
     Career Growth
     COMP 395

 COMP 395: Professional Development & Career Growth in CS/IT
 =============================================================

 This course is designed specifically for students pursuing a degree in computing-related fields, for example, Computer Science, Information Technology, Software Engineering, and Cybersecurity.